 The United States is the world’s leading innovation hub as well as its largest economy.
 And if you are an American and your expenses are in dollars, it only makes sense to keep the bulk of your wealth in U.S. stock and bond funds.

 Still, there are thousands of quality companies in developed markets like Europe, Canada, Australia, or wealthier Asian markets like Japan or South Korea, and in emerging markets (less stable but faster-growing) like China and India.
-And while U.S. stocks have led the world over the past decade, there are long stretches when international stocks outperform, such as the 2000-08 period most recently.
+And while U.S. stocks have led the world over the past decade, there are long stretches when international stocks outperform, such as 2000-08, and in 2025.

 Want to learn more about FSPSX?
 Check out the Fidelity provider site.